 Abatements

 A reduction to an expenditure that has already been made.
-Only specific types of receipts are accounted for as abatements, these include refund of overpayment of salaries, rebates from vendors or third parties for defective or returned merchandise, jury duty and witness fees, and property damage or loss recoveries.
-Abatements are normally posted to the appropriation from the: (1) General Cash Receipts Register, (2) Invoice Register, or (3) Clearance Register.
+Only specific types of receipts are accounted for as abatements.
+See SAM section 8366, Abatements of Expenditures, for a list of receipts that may be accounted for as abatements.

+Abatements are normally posted to the appropriation from various subsidiary records and source documents.
 The amount applicable to each appropriation is recorded as a credit amount in the expenditures.
 This entry will decrease the expenditure total and increase the unencumbered balance.
 The unliquidated encumbrance will be affected only if an encumbrance must be re-established.

 Year-End Accruals

-Expenditures and reimbursement accrued as of June 30 and liquidations of encumbrances resulting from such accruals will be posted to the applicable appropriations.
+Expenditures and reimbursement accrued as of June 30, and liquidations of encumbrances resulting from such accruals will be posted to the applicable appropriations.
 See SAM sections 10602 and 10608 for accrual procedures.